Kylin-Network/kylin-front-end/README.md

 yarn install
 ```

-## Usage
+## Run

-You can start the template in development mode to connect to a locally running node
+You can start the Kylin Front End in development mode to connect to a locally running Kylin Node

 ```bash
 yarn start